adiazrivero/Flow-Based-Likelihoods-for-Non-Gaussian-Inference/README.md

-# Learning Flow-Based Exact Likelihoods for Inference with Applications in Cosmology
+# Flow-Based Likelihoods for Non-Gaussian Inference